muukis/NRuuviTag/src/NRuuviTag.Rest.Agent/README.md

 # NRuuviTag.Rest.Agent

 An agent to [NRuuviTag](https://github.com/wazzamatazz/NRuuviTag) application created for interacting with RuuviTag IoT sensors from [Ruuvi](https://www.ruuvi.com/).
 This agent will collect samples from all sensors for a specified amount of time and then it calculates the average sample value per sensor.
-The average data is then encapsulated as an array of JSON sample objects and sent to an API endpoint URL using HTTP request POST method.
+The average data is then encapsulated to an array of JSON sample objects and sent to a REST API endpoint URL using HTTP request POST method.

 # Publishing Samples to a REST API endpoint URL